SP Index

 Coach riders of less fortunate circumstances during the Depression.
 Staff lost the photo's ID, but we believe it must be Dorothea Lange's work, which came here via Library of Congress.

-"The Road of a ten Thousand Wonders Pigeons"; Edward H. Mitchell postcard c1915; Wx4 Digital Collection
+"The Road of "Ten Thousand Wonders Pigeons"; Wasn't there once a yard in Los Angeles called "The Pidgeon Ranch"?
+Edward H. Mitchell postcard c1915; Wx4 Digital Collection

 Woodland's SP depot had seen only Greyhound buses for the prior nine years when I recorded this photo in March, 1980, though the Coast Starlight would continue passing by until 1982.
 It still had a freight agent at the time, as well.
 Thankfully, the community mounted a successful effort to save the depot several years afterward.
 Though its arches we see the earlier California Pacific's (second) Woodland depot that lamentably burned down in 1986.
 It dated to 1877-78.